 Changing Payer Guidelines

 Constantly changing payer guidelines make it difficult for many specialities, including orthopedic surgeons, to stay current.
-For instance, the Centers for Medicare and Medicaid Services (CMS) recently began requiring prior authorizations for two new procedure categories as of July 2021:
+For instance, the Centers for Medicare and Medicaid Services (CMS) began requiring prior authorizations for two more procedure categories:

 - Implanted spinal neurostimulators